twocanoes/hackershed/README.md

 * **cli**: implement a command line interface over serial for the Arudino
 * **flashled**: Simple project to show how to flash the LED
 * **keyboardmouse**: control the Mac keyboard / mouse
-* **launchdaemon**: macOS LaunchDaemon to monitor the mac serial port and speak when a physical button is pressed.
+* **launchdaemon**: macOS LaunchDaemon to monitor the mac serial port and speak when a physical button is pressed
-* **readbutton**: read the state of an external button between GPIO 4 and ground and print state.
+* **readbutton**: read the state of an external button between GPIO 4 and ground and print state

 ### Setup